liuyinz/mini-echo.el/README.md

 ## Feature

-- do not use mode-line at all, same experience in terminal
+- light-weight, very simple structure and no many configs
-- use `window-divider-mode` in gui
+- don't use mode-line at all, same experience in terminal
-- port lots of default segments from [doom-modeline](https://github.com/seagle0128/doom-modeline)
+- port lots of segments from [doom-modeline](https://github.com/seagle0128/doom-modeline)
-- configs are as simple as possible
+- easy to add new segment with macro

 ## Usage